 The exercise runs from 16 May 2023 to 11 December 2023* and is structured along seven consecutive steps.

-Registration is till 1 May 2020.
-Utilities who would like to join after this date are still very welcome, however a delayed registration may result in not being included in the (draft) reporting.
+Registration is open till 16 May 2022.
+Utilities who would like to join after this date are still very welcome, however, late registration might result in not being included in the (draft) reporting.

 In case of delayed registration, please contact the EBC-project team via: email@example.com